Copyright WorkAbility. All rights reserved.

 Job Exploration Sites

 Workability is always looking for more chances for our students to explore real-world employment options in the community.
 One way that we do this is by initiating partnerships with businesses and organizations that are willing to support the exploration of our job seekers.
-We are currently negotiating with the Hermitage Cat Shelter, Live Theatre Workshop, Garden Kitchen, Desert Survivors, and others, to host regular visits by our students.
+We are currently partnering with the Hermitage Cat Shelter, Live Theatre Workshop, The Community Food Bank, Desert Survivors, and others, to host regular visits by our students.
 These outings will allow job seekers to have hands-on experience in a number of different industries, which helps assure an informed employment search.